 Getting Started With Current

-The Current product list is limited to personal checking accounts.
+The Current product offer is limited to personal checking accounts.
 Unlike savings accounts, checking accounts are more liquid and considered one of the most important financial tools for everyday money transactions.

-Each account comes with a debit card that enables users to quickly withdraw money, make purchases, and earn rewards in specific stores.
+Each account comes with a debit card that enables users to quickly withdraw money, make debit card purchases, and earn rewards in specific stores.